ananyaananavala/summer2024/learningGit.md

-  changes, additions, and subtractions in colors (green and red). as soon as you have a commit, you can open a pull request and start a discussion, even before the code is finished. a great way to learn GitHub, before working on larger projects, is to open pull requests in your own repository and merge them yourself. you merge any changes into the master by clicking a "merge pull request" button. after merging you can delete the branch by clicking a
+  changes, additions, and subtractions in colors (green and red). as soon as you have a commit, you can open a pull request and start a discussion, even before the code is finished. a great way to learn GitHub, before working on larger projects, is to open pull requests in your own repository and merge them yourself. you merge any changes into the master by clicking a "merge pull request" button. after merging you can delete the branch by clicking a "delete branch button".
-  "delete branch button".
+- git push and pull: git pull is one of many commands that claim the responsibility of 'syncing' remote content. the git remote command is used to specify what remote endpoints the syncing commands will operate on. the git push command is used to upload content to a remote repository. the git fetch command can be confused with git pull .